Skip to content

 Results are truncated at 10,000 characters per agent to prevent context overflow.

-Only Burst.Manager modifies bead status.
+Only Burst.Manager modifies quantum status.
 Individual psychonauts never call Keeper.close or Keeper.update directly:

 1. Psychonauts do their work (code, test, review)